-The following clauses shall be included in all deeds, licenses, leases, permits, or similar instruments entered into by Sub-Recipient pursuant to the provisions, of Assurance 8.
+The following clauses shall be included in all deeds, licenses, leases, permits, or similar instruments entered into by the

-The LESSEE, for himself or herself, his or her heirs, personal representatives, successors in interest, and assigns as a part of the consideration hereof, does hereby covenant and agree as a covenant running with the land that in the event facilities are constructed, maintained, or otherwise operated on the said property described in this lease, for a purpose of which a Department of Transportation program or activity is extended or for another purpose involving the provision of similar services or benefits, the LESSEE shall maintain and operate such facilities and services in compliance with all other requirements imposed pursuant to Title 49, Code of Federal Regulations, Department of Transportation, Subtitle A, Office of the Secretary, part 21, Non-discrimination in federally assisted programs of the Department of Transportation - Effectuation of Title VI of the Civil Rights Act of 1964, as said Regulations may be amended.

-That in the event of breach of any of the above non-discrimination covenants, the STATE shall have the right to terminate the lease, and to reenter and repossess said land and the facilities thereon, and hold the same as if said lease has never been made or issued.
+Subrecipient pursuant to the provisions of Assurance 9.
+The (GRANTEE/LICENSEE/LESSEE/PERMITEE) (select appropriate term), for himself or herself, his or her heirs, personal representatives, successors in interest, and assigns, as a part of the consideration hereof, does hereby covenant and agree as a covenant running with the land that in the event facilities are constructed, maintained, or otherwise operated on the said property described in this (deed/license/lease/permit/other) (select appropriate term), for a purpose of which a Department of Transportation program or activity is extended or for another purpose involving the provision of similar services or benefits, the \\(GRANTEE/LICENSEE/LESSEE/PERMITEE)\\(select appropriate term), shall maintain and operate such facilities and services in compliance with all other requirements imposed pursuant to Title 49, Code of Federal Regulations, Department of Transportation, Subtitle A, Office of the Secretary, part 21, Nondiscrimination in federally assisted programs of the Department of Transportation - Effectuation of Title VI of the Civil Rights Act of 1964, as said Regulations may be amended.
+That in the event of breach of any of the above non-discrimination covenants, the Wisconsin Department of Transportation or the U.S. Department of Transportation shall have the right to terminate the \\\\(deed/license/lease/permit/other) \\\\ (select appropriate term), and to reenter and repossess said land and the facilities thereon, and hold the same as if said (deed/license/lease/permit/other) , (select appropriate term) had never been made or issued.